This article will help you quickly compare the best marketing attribution software that is available.

 9. Oktopost – Oktopost pushes social media data to your marketing automation software so you can score and attribute these leads.

 Measure the impact of every post, network, and campaign with rich social media analytics customized to your B2B marketing goals.
-Attribute leads to specific social posts, channels, profiles, and campaigns and assign a money value to every activity to establish your true social media ROI.
+Attribute leads to specific social posts, channels, profiles, and campaigns and assign a monetary value to every activity to establish your true social media ROI.

 They scored particularly well in our Features and Functions: Social Media Measurements because of how social media-oriented the platform is.
 Scheduling capabilities, automation of campaigns, easy message approval – all contribute to this score.